 Why Vivo is reabsorbing its fiber unit

 To understand the move, rewind a few years.
-FiBrasil began as a joint venture, built to be a neutral wholesale network that many internet providers could rent, with a big Canadian pension fund as partner.
+FiBrasil began as a joint venture, built as a neutral wholesale network that many internet providers could rent, with a big Canadian pension fund as partner.

-A wholesale network, in plain terms, is infrastructure that one company builds and then leases to others, rather than selling directly to end users.
-The idea was to spread the cost of building fiber across multiple operators while keeping the network open to all.
+A wholesale network, in plain terms, is infrastructure that one company builds and then leases to others, rather than selling to end users.
+The idea was to spread the cost of building fiber across several operators while keeping it open to all.

 That structure has since unwound.
 Last year Vivo bought out the Canadian investor’s stake, taking majority control of FiBrasil and setting up the full absorption now on the table.